 With increasing unpredictability in the water flowing into the system, the Faguibine will lose the advantage of being relatively more food-secure than neighboring zones.
 Rice is the dominant crop, both in terms of production (incomes) and household consumption, followed by millet, sorghum and maize.
 Most rice is cultivated through submersion and therefore highly dependent on water flows.
 Only a small proportion of rice is irrigated.
 While controlled irrigation would increase and stabilize yields, irrigation is uncommon due to high investment costs.
 For all crops, poor climate conditions and irregular rainfall combined with traditional agricultural practices limit agricultural productivity to average yields of only 1.5 metric tons per ha.
-The basic diet in the area is generally cereals (millet and rice) with little variety because of low levels of vegetable production.
-However, livestock breeding is an important livelihood activity in the region of Mopti and Timbuktu.
+The basic diet in the area is generally cereals (millet and rice) with little variety because of low levels of vegetable production.22 However, livestock breeding is an important livelihood activity in the region of Mopti and Timbuktu.
 The main species that depend on the Lake include bovines, goats and mutton.
 Among these, bovines have the highest economic value and only the wealthier groups own them.

 The poorest households especially suffer in the pre-harvest period of July-October due to a lack of cereal stock and cash from the previous harvest season.
 During this period, which also sees the highest rates of migration to urban areas, prices for local or imported rice increase by up to 17 percent, while those for millet, sorghum or maize increase by 33-39 percent (national figures).
 These months are also those with the highest production of cattle milk, after the new births of calves between June and August as well as through the improvement in grazing land from increasing rainfall.
-The main harvest period is between
+The main harvest period is between November and February.
+The period between March and June is the hottest and driest of the year.
+These are the hardest months for livestock and the people who depend on them.

-&lt;sup>21 Analysis of Livelihood Sensitivities to Climate in Mali, WFP, March, 2011 (Draft)
+21 Analysis of Livelihood Sensitivities to Climate in Mali, WFP, March, 2011 (Draft)

-&lt;sup>22 Comprehensive Food Security and Vulnerability Assessment (CFSVA) for Mali, a detailed food security and vulnerability baseline conducted by the Government, WFP and partners between 2007 and 2008.
+22 Comprehensive Food Security and Vulnerability Assessment (CFSVA) for Mali, a detailed food security and vulnerability baseline conducted by the Government, WFP and partners between 2007 and 2008.